 If you’ve made payments on your mortgage, you probably have equity in your home.
 Equity is the difference between your home’s fair market value and the amount you still owe to your lender.
-There are two ways to gain equity: you pay off your loan principal or your home’s value rises.
+There are two ways to gain equity: You pay off your loan principal, or your home’s value is raised.
 As a rule of thumb, if your loan is more than 5 years old, you’ve probably built a bit of equity in your investment just by making your regularly scheduled monthly payments.

 A cash-out refinance allows you to take advantage of the equity you have in your home by replacing your current loan with a higher-value loan and taking out a portion of the equity you have.

 For example, let’s say you have a $200,000 mortgage and $50,000 worth of equity – this means that you still owe $150,000 on the loan.
 You might accept a new loan for $170,000, and your lender would give you the $20,000 difference in cash a few days after closing.

 You might seek a cash-out refinance because you need money to pay off other debt.
-If you have debts spread over multiple accounts, you can use a cash-out refinance to consolidate your debts to a lower interest rate, pay off each account and transition to one monthly payment.
+If you have higher-interest debts spread over multiple accounts, you can use a cash-out refinance to consolidate your debts to a lower interest rate, pay off each account and transition to one monthly payment.
 Consolidation can help you keep a better record of what you owe and reduce instances of missed payments, late fees and overdraft charges.